 “I heard the Old South clock strike,” said an eyewitness.
 “I don’t know what hour, and I know the thought came into my mind that perhaps it would never strike again.”
 Only the timely arrival of a fire engine from Portsmouth, N.H., saved the old building.

 Snobbery almost destroyed what a raging inferno could not.
 By 1877, the neighborhood had grown crowded and noisy.
 The congregation decided to build a new church in the fashionable new Back Bay neighborhood.
-They moved historic artifacts, including the bell, into the New Old South Meeting House and put the land up the land under the old Old South for sale.
+They moved historic artifacts, including the bell, into the New Old South Meeting House and put up the land under Old South for sale.

 All seemed lost.
-The clock had been removed, the masonry was under attack and copper was being taken from the building when George W. Simmons & Son, prominent Boston businessmen, stepped in and bought the right to hold the building uninjured for seven days.
+The clock had been removed, the masonry was under attack and copper was being taken from the building.
+Then George W. Simmons & Son, prominent Boston businessmen, stepped in and bought the right to hold the building uninjured for seven days.
 Simmons posted these words on the clock tower:

 The Eleventh Hour!